Tastes Differed – Hence All These Brands

 Budweiser, also famously of Czech inspiration, was described as a ladies’ favourite, whereas much later it was a guys’ beer, and now everyone’s.
 It is described as “exceedingly light” but this meant in alcohol, not colour.
 Its relatively heavy residual solids, something I discussed earlier by reference to the 1884 analysis, was noted in the book with approval.

-The descriptions read almost as something from a current beer book or rating site, except the original readers used gaslight or candles to read them by nightime.
+The descriptions read almost as something from a current beer book or rating site, except the original readers used gaslight or candles to read them at night.
 The language is strangely often modern, e.g., the brand section is prefaced, “Tastes Differ – Hence All These Brands”.

-That would be a good title for a new beer book.
+A good title for a new beer book, or beer blog.

 Note re image: the image shown above is a pre- WW 1 ad sourced via HathiTrust.
 All intellectual property thereto or therein belongs to its lawful owner or authorized users.
 Image is believed available for educational or historical purposes.
 All feedback welcomed.

-*Budweiser has declined in sales in the U.S. in recent years but is still a potent brand including in overseas markets.
+*This despite its takeover by the former In Bev.
+Budweiser has declined steadily in sales in the U.S. in recent years but is still a potent brand especially overseas.